BonsaiDen/JavaScript-Garden/README.md

 TODO
 ----

-Besides a lot of copy-editing and rewording / styling for consistency, the following Topics are currently missing from the Guide:

- - The evil `eval`
+- Copy-Editing
+- More consistency in the wording
+- Clean up code examples

+Add the following sections:

  - The Global Object
- - Converting of Numbers
+ - Converting Numbers

 License